MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.10.4 Promotions

-If you purchase or create promotional ad campaigns to promote your Extensions through the ad campaign functionality in [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons), all ad materials you provide to Microsoft, including any associated landing pages, must comply with [Microsoft Creative Specifications Policy][MicrosoftAdvertisingCreativeSpecifications] and [Microsoft Creative Acceptance Policy][MicrosoftAdvertisingCreativeAcceptancePolicies].
+If you purchase or create promotional ad campaigns to promote your Extensions through the ad campaign functionality in [Partner Center][MicrosoftPartnerCenter], all ad materials you provide to Microsoft, including any associated landing pages, must comply with [Microsoft Creative Specifications Policy][MicrosoftAdvertisingCreativeSpecifications] and [Microsoft Creative Acceptance Policy][MicrosoftAdvertisingCreativeAcceptancePolicies].

 #### 1.10.5 Notifying Users of Opt-Out for Interest-Based Advertising